scoskey/m0037/notes.md

 ### 2. Naive set theory and the proof of compactness

-In this section we introduce set theory, because it is another improtant area of mathematical logic, it is very beautiful, and it will be useful in a few of the things we do.

-* We have promised that set theory is somehow the theory of everything, meaning all other objects of mathematical study can be regarded as sets.
-Perhaps the most important objects in mathematics are natural numbers.
-How can these be regarded as objects in the universe of sets?
-* Von Neumann ordinals: an ordinal is a counting number (as opposed to a quantity measuring number).
-Define $0,1,2,3,\ldots$ as particular hereditarily finite sets.
-* We have also promised that set theory is somehow the theory of the infinite, meaning we can study different kinds of infinity using sets.
-The axiom of infinity will allow us to count into the infinite.
-* In general, an ordinal is equal to the collection of ordinals that came before it.
-Thus the Von Neumann ordinals will be extended into the infinite by setting $\omega=\set{0,1,2,3,\ldots}$, $\omega+1=\set{0,1,2,3,\ldots,\omega}$ and so on.
-Infinity plus one!
-* Thus we have a successor function $S(\alpha)$ or $\alpha+1$ is equal to $\alpha\cup\set{\alpha}$.
-* Another of the most important mathematical objects is a function.
-You may have seen the definition of a function as a set of ordered pairs (input,output).
+We begin this section with a brief break from propositional logic to study set theory.
+There are several reasons for this detour.
+Set theory is very beautiful, and relevant to many areas of mathematics including analysis and algebra.
+Importantly for us, some set theory will also be useful in our further studies of logic.

+#### Set theory

+In set theory, everything is a set.
+The primary rule is that two sets are equal whenever they have the same elements.
+That is, $x=y$ if and only if for all other sets $z$, we have $z\in x\leftrightarrow z\in y$.
+That way a set is a collection of objects (which are also sets by the way) where order and repetition don't matter.

+The starting point for set theory is therefore the empty set, denoted $\emptyset$.
+The empty set has the property that $x\in\emptyset$ is always fales.
+We leave it to the reader to verify that the empty set is unique.

+#### Pairs, relations, and functions

 * Ordered pair: $(a,b)$ is defined to be $\set{\set{a},\set{a,b}}$.
 We have to check this "works".
 Observe that other more naive attempts don't work.
 * Binary relation: any set whose elements are ordered pairs.
 If $R$ is a set of ordered pairs $(a,b)$ then we write $aRb$ to mean that $(a,b)$ is an element of $R$.
 Example: less than
-* Function:
+* Another of the most important mathematical objects is a function.
+You may have seen the definition of a function as a set of ordered pairs (input,output).
 * In elementary mathematics, we usually teach that a function is a formula or rule.
 But in formal mathematics, a function is really its graph.
+* Function:
 * Domain and range: these concepts are valid for binary relations (and in particular for functions).
 Note both the domain and range of $R$ are subsets of $\bigcup\bigcup R$.
 * Injective, surjective, and bijective: ...
 * Cartesian product: Most binary relations, and thus most functions, are constructed as a subset of a cartesian product $A\times B=\set{(a,b)\mid a\in A, b\in B}$.
-* In order to show that the cartisian product exists, we actually need a new axiom!
-* Replacement Axiom: For each logical formula $\phi(x,y)$ satisfying $\phi(x,y)$ and $\phi(x,y')$ implies $y=y'$, the following is an axiom: For all A, there exists B which is the image of phi restricted to the domain $A$.
-* Once again, the replacement axiom is an axiom scheme.
-* Theorem.
-For any sets $A,B$ we can construct the cartesian product $A\times B$.
-* Proof: First, for each $b\in B$ we can use replacement with $\phi(x,y)$ being "$(x,b)=y$" and domain $A$ to construct each $A\times\set{b}$.
-Then use replacement with phi(x,y) being "$A\times\set{x}=y$" to construct the set $\set{A\times\set{b}\mid b\in B}$.
-Finally apply union to this to get $AxB$.
 * For example, suppose we have constructed the set $\mathbb N$ of natural numbers.
 Then we can construct the cartesian product $\mathbb N\times\mathbb N$.
 We can further construct the less than binary relation on $\mathbb N$.
 If we have already constructed the $+$ and $x$ operations (which we'll do still later), we can further construct functions such as $f(n)=n^2+2n+5$.

+#### Rooted trees and Konig's lemma

+In combinatorics a tree is a special kind of graph.
+In set theory we view trees slightly differently, with the nodes labeled by elements of a set $X$.

+**Defintion**.
+Let $X$ be any set.
+* The set of sequences on $X$, denoted $X^{\mathbb N}$ is the set of all functions $f\colon\mathbb N\to X$.
+* The set of *partial sequences* on $X$, denoted $X^{<\mathbb N}$ is the set of all functions $t\colon n\to X$ where $n\in\mathbb N$.
+* If $s,t$ are partial sequences, we say $s$ is an *initial segment* of $t$, or $t$ *extends* $s$, if $s\subset t$.
+* A *tree* on $X$ is a subset $T\subset X^{<\mathbb N}$ which is closed under initial segments, that is, if $s\subset t\in T$ then $s\in T$.
+* A sequence $f\in X^{\mathbb N}$ is called a *branch* through $T$ if for every partial sequence $t$ such that $t\subset f$, $t\in T$.

+**Example** In lectures we will give several examples of rooted trees and branches.

 ### 3. Set theory as a foundation

+We have promised that set theory is somehow the theory of everything, meaning all other objects of mathematical study can be regarded as sets.
+Perhaps the most important objects in mathematics are natural numbers.
+How can these be regarded as objects in the universe of sets?

 We have talked about how set theory is a foundation for the construction of mathematical objects.
 But the actual development of set theory used the same ordinary mathematical reasoning as one would use in any other area of mathematics: definitions, theorems, and proofs.

-* We have said that set theory can be used as a foundation for essentially all of mathematics.
+We have said that set theory can be used as a foundation for essentially all of mathematics.
 So far we have explicitly constructed the natural numbers and alluded to the construction of the real numbers.

+* Von Neumann ordinals: an ordinal is a counting number (as opposed to a quantity measuring number).
+Define $0,1,2,3,\ldots$ as particular hereditarily finite sets.
+* We have also promised that set theory is somehow the theory of the infinite, meaning we can study different kinds of infinity using sets.
+The axiom of infinity will allow us to count into the infinite.
+* In general, an ordinal is equal to the collection of ordinals that came before it.
+Thus the Von Neumann ordinals will be extended into the infinite by setting $\omega=\set{0,1,2,3,\ldots}$, $\omega+1=\set{0,1,2,3,\ldots,\omega}$ and so on.
+Infinity plus one!
+* Thus we have a successor function $S(\alpha)$ or $\alpha+1$ is equal to $\alpha\cup\set{\alpha}$.

 * Now we do so more explicitly.
 * Def. $\mathbb N=\omega$.
 * Def. $\mathbb Q$ is the set of triples $(i,m,n)$ in $2\times\omega\times\omega$ satisfying $n\neq0$ and $\mathrm{gcd}(m,n)=1$.